by Jason Wasserman MD PhD FRCPC

 A leiomyoma is a non-cancerous tumour that starts in the wall of the uterus.
-The tumour is made out of a specialized type of tissue called smooth muscle.
+The tumour is made up of specialized smooth muscle cells that are normally found in a part of the uterus called the myometrium.
 Leiomyomas are very common tumours and they usually occur in women between 20 and 50 years old.
-Leiomyomas can start anywhere in the myometrium.
-Those that grow near the serosa are called subserosal.
-Those that grow near the endometrium are called submucosal.
-Another name for leiomyoma is a fibroid.
+Another name for leiomyoma of the uterus is fibroid.

 Some leiomyomas grow so large that blood cannot get to all of the cells in the tumour.
 The cells that do not receive blood undergo a type of cell death called necrosis and the area of the tumour that dies is described as an infarct.
-Infarcts are very common in leiomyomas that have been treated with hormone therapy or embolization.
+Infarct-like necrosis is very common in leiomyomas that have been treated with hormone therapy or embolization.

-The tumour cells in a leiomyoma usually look very similar to normal smooth muscle cells.
-However, when examined under the microscope, some tumour cells may look different.
-Atypical tumour cells are larger and darker than normal muscle cells.
-Atypical cells are often seen in very large leiomyomas.
+The tumour cells in a leiomyoma usually look very similar to the smooth muscle cells normally found in the myometrium of the uterus.
+However, when examined under the microscope, some leiomyomas contain tumour cells that are larger and darker than normal smooth muscle cells. pathologists describe these cells as atypical.
 Although they look abnormal, atypical tumour cells are not cancer cells and are not associated with a worse prognosis.